A Ladywell Walk

 These former water meadows were purchased in 1889 to serve as a public park.
 They have been re-landscaped to incorporate the River Ravensbourne in a more natural setting.

 Follow the riverside path (Waterlink Way) to the left.
-A footbridge to the left leads to the buildings of University Hospital Lewisham.
+Beyond the children's playground use the footbridge to cross the railway.
+Take the path to the right, signposted to John Evelyn Education Centre.

-Return to and continue along the path.
-Use the footbridge to cross the railway then continue with the river to your right.
+Return to and continue along the riverside path with the river to your right.
 The path goes under another railway and over the river.
 Leave the riverside path and go along the edge of the field.
 Go right at Ewhurst Road and right along Manwood Road.
 At the end cross Brockley Grove into Marnock Road.

 Right into Brockley Road

-The library was opened in 1905.
 The Rivoli Ballroom opposite was originally a cinema, built in 1913 and extended in 1924.
+Crofton Park Library was opened in 1905.

 When you have explored the area exit by the same gate and continue along Brockley Road.
 Right into Adelaide Avenue.